Zefinder/bao-fpmc/README.md

 ```

 ## How do I create a configuration file
-If you've seen the configuration files that are in the `config` folder, you are probably wondering where to start and what to modify (and this is a legitimate question).
+If you've seen the configuration files that are in the `config` directory, you are probably wondering where to start and what to modify (and this is a legitimate question).
 First of all, I recommend you to go watch Bao's demonstration on youtube (link in [Bao](https://github.com/bao-project/bao-hypervisor)'s repository) to understand what is what and why are they useful to Bao.

 If you want to **manually create** your configuration file, you can use configurations that alredy exist in the repository and configurations that are in `demos/[configuration]/configs` of Bao's demo repository and them modify them.
 You can also use the Appendices that are at the end of this README to know what is the entry point and what are the GIC registers' addresses.
 These values can be changed depending on the OS and depending on the OS configuration (for example, a baremetal target can begin at `0x300000` because you've modified the linker file to start there).
 The values I used are the one for Bao's guests from Bao's demo repository, that means that if you fork their guest OS without changing the starting point, you will have no problems (I hope...).

-If you **don't want** to do that, this is understandable, this is why there is a file in the `launch` folder that allows configuration generation: `generate_config.py`.
+If you **don't want** to do that, this is understandable, this is why there is a file in the `launch` directory that allows configuration generation: `generate_config.py`.
 Just launch it and you will be asked for a few things:
 - Targetted platform (for now only qemu-aarch64-virt, rpi4, zcu102 and zcu104)
 - Configuration name
 - Total CPU number of the platform (by default 4 but we never know)